InesBatista28/Linux-Recycle-Bin-Simulation/README.md

 For detailed usage scenarios, command demonstrations, and output samples, see: [**TESTING.md**](./TESTING.md)

 ## Known Issues
-* Interactive prompts (e.g., during restore conflicts) require terminal input.
+* Interactive restore conflicts require terminal input (cannot be scripted).
-* Some permission restore operations may fail on restricted filesystems.
+* Permission restoration may fail on restricted filesystems.
-* Quota checks apply to the configured recycle bin only (~/.recycle_bin/), not system-wide.
+* Quota checks apply only to `$HOME/.recycle_bin`, not to system-wide trash folders.
-* Preview only supports plain text content for readability and safety.
+* File preview supports only text-based content for safety.
+* Very long filenames (>255 chars) may not be supported on all filesystems.

 ## References
 ```bash